Deer Protection and Management Advisory Committee

 The Town of Southampton created the Deer Protection and Management Advisory Committee as a key component to finding a unified approach to sustaining deer populations while balancing human needs.

-- Kyle Collins, Town Planning and Development Administrator, Town of Southampton
+- Janice Scherer, Town Planning and Development Administrator, Town of Southampton

 - Marty Shea, Chief Environmental Analyst, Town of Southampton